SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/custom-copilot.md

 ## Summary

-In this lab, you have accomplished the following:

-- Retrieved Azure OpenAI Service values for proper integration.
-- Cloned the Chat-Copilot GitHub repository to access the code.
-- Set up the environment with required dependencies and configurations.
-- Ran the Chat Copilot app locally for testing purposes.
-- Interacted with your documents within the Chat Copilot app.
+In this lab, you retrieved Azure OpenAI Service values, cloned the Chat-Copilot GitHub repository, set up the environment with required dependencies, ran the Chat Copilot app locally, and interacted with your documents within the app.

 ### You have succesfully completed the lab

+## Conclusion

+By completing the Build Custom Copilot Application using Azure AI Foundry lab, you gained hands-on experience in setting up and running a Chat Copilot application locally.
+You explored Azure OpenAI Service integration, cloned and configured the Chat-Copilot repository, installed necessary dependencies, and executed the application.
+Additionally, you learned to upload documents and interact with them through Copilot, observing how AI-generated responses are derived and validated with citations.
+This lab enhanced your practical understanding of building AI-powered applications and managing document-driven interactions.